-This is money and the market value of any property that you have received or are entitled to receive, in respect of the CGT event happening.
+This is money and the market value of any property that you have received (or are entitled to receivel), in respect of the CGT event happening.
 Modifications and special rules may apply to change the capital proceeds for certain CGT events.
-If the capital proceeds are greater than the cost base, you make a capital loss.
-If the capital proceeds are between the cost base, or if applicable the indexed cost base, and the reduced cost base, you make neither a capital gain nor a capital loss.
+If the capital proceeds are greater than the cost base, you make a capital gain.
+If the capital proceeds are less than the reduced cost base, you make a capital loss.
+If the capital proceeds are between the cost base, or if applicable the indexed cost base, and the reduced cost base, you make neither a capital loss.